Leo III and the Image War

 The conflict over icons played out across all levels of Byzantine society.
 In 730, Leo III officially banned religious images, ordering their destruction and replacement with crosses.
 The response was immediate and fierce.

-In Constantinople, riots broke out when soldiers attempted to remove the famous Christ Chalke icon above the Bronze Gate.
+Riots broke out in Constantinople when soldiers attempted to remove the famous Christ Chalke icon above the Bronze Gate.
 Patriarch Germanos I refused to support the imperial policy and was forced to resign.
-In Rome, Pope Gregory II strongly condemned iconoclasm, beginning a rift between East and West that would have lasting consequences.
+In Rome, Pope Gregory II strongly condemned iconoclasm, opening a rift between East and West that would carry lasting consequences.

-The controversy intensified under Leo's son, Constantine V (741-775), a fierce iconoclast who convened a church council in 754 that condemned icons as idolatrous.
+The controversy intensified under Leo's son, Constantine V (741-775).
+A fierce iconoclast, he convened a church council in 754 that condemned icons as idolatrous.
 Monasteries, traditionally centers of icon production and veneration, faced particular persecution.
 Many monks were imprisoned, exiled, or executed.

-But resistance remained strong, especially among the common people and monastic communities.
+Resistance remained strong, especially among common people and monastic communities.
 The empress Irene, acting as regent for her young son Constantine VI, temporarily restored icon veneration in 787 at the Second Council of Nicaea.
-This victory proved short-lived, as a second period of iconoclasm began under Leo V in 815.
+The victory proved short-lived.
+A second period of iconoclasm began under Leo V in 815, reopening wounds that had barely closed.

 The final triumph of the icons came in 843, when another empress-regent, Theodora, permanently restored their veneration.
 The event, celebrated as the "Triumph of Orthodoxy," is still commemorated annually by the Orthodox Church.